Skip to content

 With its underground root system and the fast, tall growth it displaces the native vegetation.
 Therefore, please do not plant it in your garden and remove it even if it is already growing there.

-If you have a species-rich, Create sustainable garden then you now know which trees should not grow there under any circumstances.
+If you have a species-rich, Create sustainable garden then you now know which trees should not grow there.
 But be aware that the list could be much longer, as there are several other non-native, invasive neophytes.
-For example, I can think of the Weymouth pine (Pinus strobus) and also about the invasiveness of the Red oak (Quercus rubra) is often disputed.
+For example, I can think of the Eastern White Pine (Pinus strobus) and also about the invasiveness of the Northern Red Oak (Quercus rubra) is often disputed.

 "Any stupid boy can crush a beetle.
 But all the professors in the world can't make one."